vbanai/Linear_and_Logistic_Regression_Projects/README.md

 and having been scraped from Booking.com.
 This dataset contains 515,000 customer reviews and scoring of 1493 </br>
 luxury hotels across Europe.
 I tried several methods and cleaning technics to improve the predictions, and I </br>
 evaluated the models by accuracy , f-score, and precision metrics.
 I made my judgement on performances on the  </br>
-basis of the f-score as in binary classification it shows the overall health of the model the best. </br>
+basis of the f-score as in binary classification it shows the overall health of the model the best.
+Best performing </br>
-Best performing models are the 1D convolutional neural network model and the LSTM DNN on not preprocessed dataset.</br>
+models are the 1D convolutional neural network model and the LSTM DNN on not preprocessed dataset.
+The worst performing</br>
-The worst performing model is the Bag of Words Gaussian Naive Bayes technic on preprocessed dataset.</br>
+model is the Bag of Words Gaussian Naive Bayes technic on preprocessed dataset.Used models and their results are presented</br>
-Used models and their results are presented in the following table: </br>
+in the following table: </br>
 </br>
 <table>
     <thead>